rwieruch/blog_robinwieruch_content/blog/react-hooks-fetch-data/index.md

 }
 ```

-That's if for the implicit programmatic data fetching with the effect hook.
+That's it for the implicit programmatic data fetching with the effect hook.
 You can decide on which state the effect depends.
 Once you set this state on a click or in another side-effect, this effect will run again.
 In this case, if the URL state changes, the effect runs again to fetch stories from the API.

 # Loading Indicator with React Hooks